Broad Channel, Queens

 Broad Channel is a neighborhood in the southern portion of the New York City borough of Queens.
-It occupies the southern portion of Rulers Bar Hassock (known colloquially as "Broad Channel Island"), the only inhabited island in Jamaica Bay.
+It occupies Rulers Bar Hassock, the only inhabited island in Jamaica Bay.

 The neighborhood stands on Big Egg Marsh, an area of fill approximately 20 blocks long and 4 blocks wide at the south end of Rulers Bar Hassock.
 The community is an inholding within the Jamaica Bay Wildlife Refuge, managed by the U.S. National Park Service as part of the Gateway National Recreation Area.
 The area comprises several artificial canals separating dead-end residential blocks.
 It is connected to the rest of Queens by road and subway bridges.

 Broad Channel is located in Queens Community District 14 and its ZIP Code is 11693.
+Broad Channel is one of the New York City neighborhoods most vulnerable to flooding.
 It is patrolled by the New York City Police Department's 100th Precinct.

 History

 Early settlement

 Prior to European settlement, the Jameco and Canarsie bands of Lenape Native Americans frequented this area.
 During the 17th century, Dutch settlers established a community on the island and began harvesting oysters, clams, shrimp, and fish.
+The name Hassock refers to firmer clumps of grass or vegetation in marshy ground.
 The name "Broad Channel" itself originally referred to a channel in Jamaica Bay, within which the island is located.

 Until the American Civil War, most of Jamaica Bay's islands east of Bergen Island and Barren Island were not inhabited, including Broad Channel.
 The boundary line between the towns of Flatlands, Brooklyn, and Jamaica, Queens, ran through Jamaica Bay, cutting through Broad Channel, though the island was mostly part of Jamaica.
 After 1865, fisheries were developed in the bay, and by the late 1870s, the town of Jamaica indicated that structures had been built in the bay without the town's permission.

 The Long Island Rail Road built its Rockaway Beach Branch across the bay in 1880, cutting through Broad Channel.
 The presence of the railroad led to the development of fishing villages with shacks, summer homes, boathouses, and stores.
 As part of the project, some other islands in Jamaica Bay were removed or connected to others.

 Broad Channel remained a parcel within the town of Jamaica until the City of Greater New York was created in 1898.
-The northern (and larger) portion of the island is part of Gateway National Recreation Area and is managed as part of the Jamaica Bay Wildlife Refuge, the only wildlife refuge in the National Park System.
+The northern (and larger) portion of the island is part of Gateway National Recreation Area and is managed as part of the Jamaica Bay Wildlife Refuge, the only wildlife refuge managed the National Park Service.
 The waters and marsh islands of the refuge entirely surround the community.